ViniciusVR/vllm-benchmark/README.md

 export HF_TOKEN="$(cat .hf_token)"
 ```

-If you are running manually, you can also export it yourself:
+If you are running manually, you can also export it yourself.
+From the project root:

 ```bash
 export HF_TOKEN="$(cat .hf_token)"
 ```

+This export only lasts for the current terminal session.
+If you close the terminal, you need to run it again.

 ---